safal207/CaPU/DECISION_CODES.md

 | `RATE_LIMIT` | Sender exceeded rate limits. | REJECT |
 | `TTL_EXPIRED` | Cause stayed in HOLD longer than allowed TTL. | EXPIRE |
 | `STORAGE_COMMIT_FAILED`| Persistence layer failed to write the record. | REJECT (or retry) |

+> Note: If any of the diagnostic codes above become part of the wire-stable contract,
+> they MUST be added to **Canonical Decision Codes** with frozen semantics.